dagbdagb/APCnotes/README.md

 ```

 How to start transmitting the image depends on your terminal program.
 With Opengear ACM7xxx, the process is as follows:
 - disconnect from pmshell with '~~~.' or '~~.' or '~.'.
 So 3, 2 or 1 times tilde, followed by a period.
+Timing can be a bit tricky, and various terminals may cause issues.
+Good luck.
 - transmitting the file requires you to have copied the file to the ACM prior, Then do:
 ```lsz -X /var/mnt/storage.nvlog/apc_hw21_rpdu2g_2-5-2-5.nmc > /dev/port08 < /dev/port08```